 What Kind Of Threat Do Red Flour Beetles Pose?

-Appropriately named, the red flour beetle has a habit of infesting flour and will feed on whole kernels or undamaged grain.
+Appropriately named, the red flour beetle has a habit of infesting flour, but it will not feed on whole kernels or undamaged grain.
 Although humans are not harmed by this pest, red flour beetles do impart a disagreeable odor and taste to the flour they infest.

 How Do I Control Red Flour Beetles?

 Because these pest are found in our food supply, treating them with pesticides, if not properly trained can be harmful to people and pets.
 Contacting Holder’s Pest Solutions at the first sign of a red flour beetle infestation is the most effective way to protect your food items from this pest.
 Good sanitation efforts, inspecting items and keeping your home or business ventilated can also help keep these pests from entering your property.

 Related Post From Our Blog

 Technology can be a pretty amazing thing.
 Such is the case with Doppler radar.
 Doppler is used to monitor cloud cover and rain potential.
 It is so sensitive that it can tell how heavy or light the rain will be, if there is lightening or hail in the storm, or if there is a rotation indicating a tornado.
 Radar can detect wildfire smoke, bird migrations, and even bats.
 Amazing!
 But, did you know that it can also detect bugs.
 That’s right, bugs!